 You can feel it immediately on the carpet.

-Rolling back and forth is significantly harder than on light office chairs.
+Rolling back and forth is significantly harder than on lightweight office chairs.

 But after a few days, I realized that I actually like it.

-The chair doesn't roll back every time you push off a little with your feet.
+The chair doesn't slide back every time you push off a little with your feet.

 It stays exactly where you left it.

-The wheels, by the way, are not an issue.
+The wheels, by the way, are not a concern.

 Design - not the reason I bought it